 Working in the groups you’ve been assigned, you be responding to each others’ writing, providing helpful feedback for worthwhile improvements.

-- Please fill out a pre-conference sheet to help you think about what you want to know going into peer session.
+- You may be asked to fill out a pre-conference sheet to help you think about what you want to know going into peer session.

-- Read your piece aloud while other members read along.
+- In real-time, read your piece aloud while other members read along.
 No one stops, no one comments aloud (annotating is encouraged).

 - “BLESS” – this means audible thank you to the writer for sharing & something you liked about the piece (be specific).

 - “ADDRESS” – the writer asks for specific feedback on areas he/she has questions or is unsure about.

 - “PRESS” – the readers offer CONSTRUCTIVE suggestions to the writer one at a time – make physical notes ON the drafts at hand.

 - Point out something you liked – be specific.
 What worked in this piece?

 - Ask a readerly question.
 What do you want to know?